kenranunderscore/hspec-discover-repro/README.md

   found when inside the `shellFor`-generated shell.
 That is, try to understand/follow the path resolution that happens when using `build-tool-depends`.
-- Check whether it works when not using `shellFor`.
 - ?

 I don't know of any passable workaround yet.